-This is a Starter Set supporting Inverse Architecture (IA) with 3D tracking (XY).
+This is a Starter Set supporting Inverse Architecture (IA) with 3D tracking (XYZ).

 In the Inverse Architecture (IA), stationary beacons emit ultrasound and mobile beacons receive it.
 Thus, it is possible to have multiple mobile beacons without update rate reduction per mobile beacon, unlike in the Non-Inverse Architecture (NIA).
 See more in the Architecture Comparison.